CharitooDunamis/rap-designer/README.md

 tests - Contains all the tests

 ## Contributing
 This is the source code of a software I am creating for my thesis.
-As contributions are only allowed after 1st June, 2017.
+Contributions are therefore only allowed after 1st June, 2017.